ChanJoon/log_resource/README.md

 # log_resource

 ***
-This is python script logs CPU, Memory, and GPU usage for NVIDIA Jetson board. <br>
+This is python scripts logs CPU, Memory, and GPU usage for NVIDIA Jetson board. <br>
 There are two files for logging the usages
 + **cpu_mem_logger.py:** total **CPU, Memory** usage for specified processes are logged
 + **jetson_stats/examples/resource_logger.py:** total **CPU, Memory, GPU** usage for specified processes are logged